01582 461009

 Version 2.2 available from Valiant Technology Ltd

-Does RoamerWorld run on Vista?
+Does RoamerWorld run on Windows 7 (and Windows Vista)?

 Does RoamerWorld run on Linux?